Unearthed Arcana: Contents

 The 128-page Unearthed Arcana was written for use with the Advanced Dungeons & Dragons first edition rules and was divided into two sections: one for players and one for the Dungeon Master (or "DM", the game organizer).
 The book provided new races, classes, and other expansion material.
 The book gives details on using "subraces" of the standard races, such as dark elves (drow), and deep gnomes (svirfneblin), for use as player characters and non-player characters.

-Unearthed Arcana includes the barbarian (found in Dragon #63), cavalier (found in Dragon #72), and thief-acrobat (found in Dragon #69) character classes, and also includes expansions and revisions of the druid and ranger classes.
-The book presents a large addition to the range of character races, including the drow and svirfneblin.
-The book includes new weapons, and revised information on character level maximums for non-human player characters.
+Unearthed Arcana includes the barbarian (found in Dragon #63), cavalier (found in Dragon #72), and thief-acrobat (found in Dragon #69) character classes, and also includes expansions as well as revisions for the druid and ranger character classes.
+The book presents new options for character races, including the drow and svirfneblin.
+The book includes new weapons, and revised information on maximum character levels for non-human player characters.
 Unearthed Arcana details the weapon specialization rules, in which a fighter or ranger "can adopt a weapon as a special arm, and receive bonuses in its use".
 The book also describes the comeliness attribute, and contains new spells.
-The DM's section covers suggestions for handling player characters, social class and rank tables, many new magic items, weaponless combat rules, and nonhuman deities.
+The section for the Dungeon Master includes suggestions for handling player characters, tables for social class and rank, new magic items, rules for combat without weapons, and gods for nonhumans.

 Advanced Dungeons & Dragons 2nd edition

-By 1985, Gygax was planning a second edition for the Advanced Dungeons & Dragons (AD&D) rules, and intended beginning work on this in 1986.
+By 1985, Gygax was planning a second edition for the Advanced Dungeons & Dragons (AD&D) rules, with his intention to begin work on this in 1986.
 He intended to incorporate material from Unearthed Arcana, Oriental Adventures, and the original Players Handbook into the new edition's Players Handbook.
-Gygax used the book to explore some ideas he had for the new edition, such as changing the mechanics for hit dice (the measurement of a character's "health" in the game), and altering the game's mechanics to allow the game system to work other genres, and to allow characters to have skills that complement the character classes.
+Gygax used his work on the book to explore ideas for the new edition, such as changing the mechanics for hit dice (the measurement of a character's "health" in the game), and changing the mechanics to allow the game system to work with other genres, and to allow characters to have skills that complement the character classes.
 Shortly after announcing his intentions for second edition, Gygax was removed as TSR's president and chairman of the board.
-In 1986, he resigned all positions with TSR, leaving the shape and direction of the Dungeons & Dragons game to other designers.
+In 1986, he resigned entirely from TSR, leaving further direction of Dungeons & Dragons to other designers.

 The designers of second edition Advanced Dungeons & Dragons removed material from the original Players Handbook in the new edition, as well as much of the new material that had appeared in Unearthed Arcana, which they considered to be "unbalanced".
 The book had five printings after the release of AD&D 2nd edition with the last printing published two years after the new edition was released.